 Is it allowed for any respected Jazz Musician to begin a record with a simple Cadd9 chord on the piano?
-May a singer/songwriter express his overwhelming joy about music on a Bösendorfer Imperial Grand Piano and with the other hand on a Fender Rhodes in parallel?
-Can she just radically change style, colours, sound and moods from one song to the next one and compile an album of hits while still remaining faithful to her very own style?
+May a singer/songwriter express her overwhelming joy about music on a Bösendorfer Imperial Grand Piano and with the other hand on a Fender Rhodes in parallel?
+Can she just radically change style, colours, sound and moods from one song to the next and compile an album of hits while still remaining faithful to her very own style?

 Well, here’s the answer: What if she just recorded a pure, pristine trio album four years ago and now wants to move on to something completely different?
 Maybe even use a brass section, an electric guitar, Fender Rhodes and an electric bass?

 Why is one of the most subtle and understating drummers of europe suddenly moving on to straight beats, funky feeling and even pop style drumming?
 And finally: Is it a good sign when Bob Mintzer asks if he may join Sabina Hank on that record…

 But also: What would happen if Quinton brings together noble jazz sound and pop production techniques?